AlisonZa/ci-cd-machine-learning/README.md

 * Create a class with a contructor method (usually receive the previous step artifacts, this new step artifacts configuration, and any additional parameters[users input])

 4. Update your pipeline `src\pipelines\your_pipeline.py` with the components.

+### Change the Main Scoring Criteria

+1. Run the configuration GUI and select the scoring criteria

+2. Go to `src\entities.py` class `class ModelTrainingArtifacts` and change the `minimal_performance`, the function that will receive this information is already configured to deal with metrics should be minimized (MSE, MAE, RSME) and maximized (R2_score).
+If your main metrics should be minimized this parameter must be your maximum tolerated error.

 ## Modifications to Add New Functionalities